timosalm/modern-app-arch-spring-cloud-workshop/workshop/content/exercises/externalized-configuration.md

 [Spring Cloud Config](https://docs.spring.io/spring-cloud-config/docs/current/reference/html/) is designed to ease this burden by providing server-side and client-side support for externalized configuration in a distributed system.
 With the **Spring Cloud Config Server**, you have a central place to manage external properties for applications across all environments by integrating multiple version control systems to keep your config safe.
-The Config Server is implemented with Spring Boot, so you can also try it out easily on your local machine or even embed it in another application - however it runs best as a standalone application.
+The Config Server is implemented with Spring Boot, so you can also try it out easily on your local machine or even embed it in another application - however, it runs best as a standalone application.

-To deploy it on a container runtime, there is also an official container image available (`springcloud/configserver`).
-As it's not mentioned in the documentation anymore and last time update years ago, I recommend building your own.
+To deploy it on a container runtime, an official container image is available (`springcloud/configserver`).
+As it's not mentioned in the documentation anymore, and last time updated years ago, I recommend building your own.
 For this workshop, a Config Server is already running in your Kubernetes namespace based on the following source code.
 ```editor:open-file
 file: ~/samples/config-server/src/main/java/com/example/configserver/ConfigServerApplication.java
 ```

-It's configured for a Git repository as source of the externalized configuration that is also already created for you.
+It's configured for a Git repository as a source of the externalized configuration that is also already created for you.
 ```dashboard:open-url
 url: {{ ENV_GITEA_BASE_URL }}/externalized-configuration/src/{{ session_namespace }}
 ```
-In addition to the url of your repository with the externalized configuration, `defaultLabel` is also set, which can be a branch name, a tag name, or a specific Git commit hash to provide different configurations for different environments.
+In addition to the URL of your repository with the externalized configuration, `defaultLabel` is also set, which can be a branch name, a tag name, or a specific Git commit hash to provide different configurations for different environments.
 In our case, it's just a branch for your workshop session.

 To consume the externalized configuration via the Config Server in our application, you first have to add the `org.springframework.cloud:spring-cloud-starter-config` library to it.
 ```editor:insert-lines-before-line